-Demand[TM] Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading").
-In accordance with the terms of the sales agreement, as of December 31, 2016, we may offer and sell additional shares of our common stock having an aggregate offering price of up to \$5.5 million from time to time.
-Any additional sales in the public market of our common stock, under the agreement with JonesTrading or otherwise under the shelf registration statement, could adversely affect prevailing market prices for our common stock.
+DemandTM Sales Agreement with JonesTrading.
+In accordance with the terms of the sales agreement, as of March 29, 2017, we have sold 479,681 shares of our common stock having an aggregate offering price of \$6.5 million through JonesTrading.
+Any additional sales in the public market of our common stock under the shelf registration statement could adversely affect prevailing market prices for our common stock.